hynek-jina/Hynek/blog/Lightning_improvements.md

 ## List of Lightning Network improvements

-What is happening?
-I don't actually know.
-So this is an effort to navigate the Lightning Network [LN] ⚡.

 #### How currently LN works?
-- I want to open a channel to someone
+- Alice wants to open a channel to Bob
-- Together we create a 2/2 multisig address
+- Together they create a 2/2 multisig address
-- We'll set up a closing transaction from which all the funds go to me
+- They'll set up a closing transaction from which all the funds go to Alice
-- I then send bitcoin to this multisig address in the agreed amount
+- Alice then send bitcoin to this multisig address in the agreed amount

 ![image](https://github.com/hynek-jina/Hynek/assets/26002916/53184aa8-f561-448b-b9f3-5fab705c6c4e)